NUWCDIVNPT/stig-manager/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**

+I found a bug in the:
+- [ ] API
+- [ ] UI
+- [ ] Elsewhere (Please specify)

-A clear and concise description of what the bug is.
+Please include a clear and concise description of what the bug is.
+If it is in the API, please specify endpoint.
+Including your actual request may be helpful as well.

+- [ ] I have checked to see if there is already an existing issue that describes this bug.

 **To Reproduce**
 Steps to reproduce the behavior: